Screen last updated on: July 1, 2015

 The local area for Cal State Fullerton includes all Orange County Community Colleges.
 Students must have earned the majority of units from an Orange County Community College to be considered a local applicant.
 Cal State Fullerton is impacted for all majors.
 Therefore, the GPA requirement will be determined based on the number of applications received and will not be determined until after the filing period is over.

 Once enrolled, students may be required to meet admissions requirements to change majors.
-Change of major is not permitted after an applicant submits an application for fall or spring consideration.
 CSU Fullerton does not use alternative major for admission consideration.

 In addition to the GPA requirement, an applicant must be in good standing at the last college or university attended (eligible to re-enroll) and have earned 60 or more transferable semester units (90 or more quarter units), and completed at least 30 semester units of college coursework with a grade of "C" or better in each course to be selected from courses in English, arts and humanities, social science, science and mathematics at a level at least equivalent to courses that meet general education requirements.
 The 30 units must include all of the general education requirements in communication in the English language and critical thinking (at least 9 semester units) and the requirement in mathematics/quantitative reasoning (usually 3 semester units), OR the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication and mathematical concepts and quantitative reasoning.
 CSU general education requirements ("Golden Four") are designated as Oral Communication, Written Communication, Critical Thinking, and Mathematics/Quantitative Reasoning.